NIJ fires lecturer over alleged sexual harassment – The Sun Nigeria

 Moshood Adebayo

-The Nigerian Institute of Journalism (NIJ), Ogba, Lagos State, has fired a lecturer, Mr Tene John, who was allegedly involved in sexual harassment of a student of the institution, Ms Anjola Ogunyemi.
+The Nigerian Institute of Journalism (NIJ), Ogba, Lagos State, has fired a lecturer, Mr. Tene John, over alleged sexual harassment of a student,Ms. Anjola Ogunyemi.

-The NIJ registrar, Dotun Adeniji, who made the position of the institution known in a statement, said the development followed Ogunyemi’s petition to the school last December.
+NIJ Registrar, Dotun Adeniji, in a statement, yesterdays, said the development followed Ms. Ogunyemi’s petition to the school last December.

-While disclosing that the institution set up a 3-man panel of lecturers to investigate the sexual allegation, Adenijo added that panel sat and took evidence from the two parties and witnesses concerned.
+Adeniji said the school had constituted a three-man panel comprised of lecturers to investigate the sexual assault allegation.

-However, he lamented that Ogunyemi walked out on the panel and ran to the social media to tell her story on the day of the panel’s final sitting.

-“Ms. Anjola Ogunyemi who has just returned from a one-year suspension over indecent dressing and gross misconduct is advised to adhere strictly to her matriculation oath of channeling her grievances to the appropriate authorities of the institution.”
+“Ms. Ogunyemi who has just returned from a one-year suspension over indecent dressing and gross misconduct is advised to adhere strictly to her matriculation oath of channeling her grievances to the appropriate authorities of the Institution,” Adeniji said.”

-While reiterating the commitment of the institution to producing well-trained journalists for the 21 Century, he added that staff and students of the institution are governed by rules and regulations which must be strictly adhered to accordingly.

 Leave a Reply